 Working with WorkspaceArray in Engee

-is a special data type in Engee modelling environment, designed for storing and processing time series.
+'WorkspaceArray` is a special data type in the Engee modeling environment designed for storing and processing time series.
 It is based on the AbstractArray

-interface of Julia language, but unlike standard arrays, it implements Lazy Loading of data, which makes it a lazy array.
+interface of the language Julia, but unlike standard arrays, implements Lazy Loading of data, which makes it a lazy array.

-A lazy array (or lazy loading array) is a structure that does not store data entirely in RAM, but loads it as needed: for example, when iterating, accessing by index, or converting to a table.
-This allows you to efficiently handle very large data sets that do not fit in memory or come from external sources (e.g., a database or file).
+A lazy array (or lazily loadable array) is a structure that does not store data entirely in RAM, but loads it as needed: for example, when iterating, accessing an index, or converting to a table.
+This allows you to efficiently work with very large datasets that do not fit in memory or come from external sources (for example, from a database or file).

 -

-As the result of a simulation, to store the recorded signals.
-For example, in the variable
+As a result of the simulation, it is used to store recorded signals.
+For example, in the

 simout

-(see Software processing of simulation results in Engee) for details; -
+variable (for more information, see Software processing of simulation results in Engee); -

-To transfer data between models via the blocks To Workspace and From Workspace;
+To transfer data between models via blocks To Workspace and From Workspace;

 -